jklof/amigakb/README.md

 TODO:
 - Add reset handling for A500 keyboard (i.e. keyboard with reset line) (optional as the current reset handling also is sufficient for A500 keyboards)
 - Fix mapping of numpad '(' and ')' keys (Amiga keycodes 0x5a, and 0x5b) (these seem currently not to be available on V4)
-- Make some extra keys (e.g. F11 and F12) available as buttons on digital-in pins (in order to use extra functionality mapped to them)
 - A500 keyboard: make LEDs controllable via USB (i.e. switch drive led on/off, switch power led bright/dim)
 - Create a 3D printable case for the boards